nTh0rn/sCMDra/README.md

 1. Create an installation directory (For example, `C:\sCMDra\`).
 2. Add the installation directory to your user's environment Path variable.
 3. Relocate `sCMDra.bat` and `___cecho.exe` to your installation directory.
-4. Inside `sCMDra.bat`, Find and replace in instances of `INSTALL_TEMP` with your installation directory, without quotes.
+4. Inside `sCMDra.bat`, Find and replace all instances of `INSTALL_TEMP` with your installation directory, without quotes.
-5. Inside `sCMDra.bat`, Find and replace in instances of `REPO_TEMP` with where your repositories are located, without quotes.
+5. Inside `sCMDra.bat`, Find and replace all instances of `REPO_TEMP` with where your repositories are located, without quotes.
 6. Rename `sCMDra.bat` to the keyword you'd like to use to access sCMDra (For example, "`repo.bat`", "`$.bat`", or "`projects.bat`").
-   * **You will not need to type the `.bat` file extension to access sCMDra in Command Prompt.**
+   * **You will not need to type the `.bat` file extension to access sCMDra from Command Prompt.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>